 - Tuner and metronome can be used simultaneously or independently

 - Newly designed highly responsive LCD needle-type meter

 - THE STEALTH TUNER - Your audience will never know there is a tuner on your instrument with the highly precise Micro Clip-On Tuner.
 The lightweight, discrete, compact tuner hides behind the headstock practically blending into the instrument and is small enough to be kept on your instrument while stored in its case.
 At 1.25", you will want one for each stringed instrument you own.

 - EXTREME ACCURACY - The NS Micro features an extremely accurate piezo transducer that picks up an instrument's vibration rather than sound.
-A wide calibration range (410-480Hz) guarantees precise performance and a visual metronome mode (20-270bpm) adds an additional practice tool.
+A wide calibration range (410-480Hz) guarantees precise performance.

 - EASY TO READ - The easy-to-read, tri-color backlit screen displays the note in red when out of tune, yellow when close, and green when in tune.
 Powered by a readily available (and included) CR2032 battery, you will enjoy maximum battery life thanks to the tuner's auto-off function.

 Standard ukulele tuning is GCEA, where the G string is the top string if you look down from your playing position.
 When you first get the ukulele it will probably be out of tune unless you ask someone at the shop to tune it for you.

 To have your ukulele sounding properly, you will have to turn the tuning pegs quite a lot, and it won’t be easy in the beginning.
 Furthermore, in first few weeks your strings will stretch and you will have to tighten them and retune them every time you want to play.

 After 2 to 4 weeks the strings will get to the point where they stay in tune for some time and you won’t have to tune them that often.

 Ways to Tune Ukulele